John Astor, 3rd Baron Astor of Hever

-John Jacob "Johnny" Astor VIII, 3rd Baron Astor of Hever (born 16 June 1946), is an English businessman and politician from the Astor family.
-He sat in the House of Lords as a Conservative hereditary peer from 1986 to his retirement in 2022.
+John Jacob Astor VIII, 3rd Baron Astor of Hever (born 16 June 1946), is an English businessman and politician from the Astor family.
+He sat in the House of Lords as a Conservative hereditary peer from 1984 to his retirement in 2022.
 Astor was Parliamentary Under-Secretary of State at the Ministry of Defence from 2010 to 2015.
 Astor is a Deputy Lieutenant of Kent.

 Family background

 Astor was born 16 June 1946.
 He is the eldest of the five children of Gavin Astor, 2nd Baron Astor of Hever, and Lady Irene Haig.
 Astor succeeded to the peerage after his father died from cancer in June 1984.
 His younger siblings are Bridget, Elizabeth, Sarah, and Philip.
 His maternal grandfather was Field Marshal Douglas Haig, 1st Earl Haig.

 Education and military career

 Astor was educated at Eton College before serving with the Life Guards (the senior regiment of the British Army, part of the Household Cavalry) from 1966 until 1970, where he visited Malaysia, Hong Kong, and Northern Ireland as well as ceremonial duties in London.

 He worked in France for 11 years, and is now patron of the Conservatives in Paris.